grittymindy/MagicalRecordExampleApp/README.md

 # MagicalRecordExampleApp
-[MagicalRecord](https://github.com/magicalpanda/MagicalRecord) is well known for adpoting Active Record pattern and proving  easy-to-use APIs for CURD operations.
+[MagicalRecord](https://github.com/magicalpanda/MagicalRecord) is well known for adpoting Active Record pattern and providing  easy-to-use APIs for CURD operations.

 This is a working demo for using Magical Record in your app.
 I listed important features including: